-Senior reading activities start with good books including the classics.
+Senior reading activities start with good books

 Because vision loss also can eliminate TV, keeping busy in other ways is especially important.
 Certainly books on tape are helpful, but it is usually done alone.
-Good senior activity ideas should involve the social aspect as much as possible.
+Good senior activities should involve the social aspect as much as possible.

 Whether you read to a group or one-on-one, the more expression you put into it, the funner it is!
 My own father has extreme vision loss, and I read to him every night.
 It is one of our most cherished times together.

 The varied list below includes not only our favorites for senior reading activities, but also recommendations other have made for senior citizens.
 Make sure you choose wholesome books including the classics.
 For those who can watch movies, many of those in our list have also been made into movies.